kragen/yamemex/README.md

 TODO (possibly)
 ---------------

-- add license
+- focusing annotation popup when it opens
 - make annotation pane not fade when keyboard focus is in it
     - refactor this into the first version of Kogluktualuk
 - smoothly animating open annotation popup
 - growing annotation popup taller as you type text into it
-- focusing annotation popup when it opens
 - hiding annotations from the page in an iframe
 - dismissing annotation popup
 - storing original date for annotations so they stay in order (perhaps